 The last world-soul found by the Titans before their demise not counting Argus or the unnamed void-tainted Titan soul killed by Sargeras.

-- Anxiety Dreams: Has a combination of these about the Void in Patch 7.3, along with Bad Dreams about past Warcraft villains, and she tasks Magni and the player with resolving them.
+- Anxiety Dreams: Has a combination of these about the Void in Patch 7.3, along with nightmares about past Warcraft villains, and she tasks Magni and the player with resolving them.

 - The Chosen One: Azeroth's world-soul was found to be immensely powerful, and the Pantheon speculated that she would be the strongest of their kind when awoken.